How to Change SRD Phone Number in 2026 β All Methods

 |

-This is a real and growing type of grant fraud in South Africa.
-Someone gets your ID number, changes the registered phone on your SRD profile and collects your payment.
-If you suspect this, act on the same day.
+Grant fraud through unauthorized phone-number changes is real and growing in South Africa.
+A fraudster gets your ID number, updates the phone on your SRD profile, and redirects your payment.
+If this happens, act the same day.

-When SASSA processes any phone-change, they send the real beneficiary a personalised link in the format srd.sassa.gov.za/sc19/[long-code].
-If you open that link and submit your ID, it flags the change as unauthorised and halts the process before your money is redirected.
-This window is short act the same day you receive the SMS.
+When SASSA processes any phone change, they send the real account holder a personalized link (srd.sassa.gov.za/sc19/[long code]).
+If you open that link and submit your ID the same day, it flags the change as unauthorized and stops the redirect before your money moves.

-Never share your 13-digit SA ID number with strangers.
-Never share an OTP or a SASSA verification link with anyone not even people claiming to be SASSA agents on WhatsApp or by phone.
-SASSA will never call you and ask for these details.
-Updating your number is always free.
+Never share your 13-digit ID number or an OTP with anyone β not even people claiming to be SASSA agents on WhatsApp or by phone.
+SASSA will never call and ask for these.
+Changing your number is always free.
+Anyone charging you is a scammer.

 All Methods Side by Side